LeSyefGit/TinycheckLight/README.md

 6. **Analyze the capture** <br/>
    Analyze the captured communication, enjoy (or not).
 7. **Save the capture** <br/>
-   Save the capture on an USB key or by direct download.
+   Save the capture and the PDF report on an USB key or by direct download.

 ### Architecture